francisashley/shard-docs/README.md

 ```

 ## Content schema
 Data is composed in a way that describes the relationship of items to each other - like a tree structure.
-The structure of the data influences the paths generated for document and folder routes as well as how the sidebar menu is rendered.
+The structure of the data influences the paths generated for document and category routes as well as how the sidebar menu is rendered.

 Each item has a common `name` property.
 The combination of subsequent properties define their types.